peteraritchie/peteraritchie.github.io/input/posts/2022-04-06-What-is-Breadcrumbing-in-The-Workplace.md

 - Your manager "promotes" you to a new position, with a new job description, but the opportunity actually to perform those duties never presents itself.

-- Your manager repeatedly mentions retirement, alluding to a potential position that would need a replacement but never retires.

 - Your manager or organization rewards burnout or poor work/live balance
   behavior.